Return to Real Life (Minimalist Challenges Part 10)

 3. Stay offline.

 I love the internet.
 I wouldn't have this blog without it.
-We wouldn't connect via social media, email, or Skype either.
+We wouldn't connect via social media, email, Skype, or Zoom either.
 The internet makes research easier and opens up tons of news and entertainment options.

 But we need to get away from the internet sometimes.
 It's open 24/7/365, and we're not.
 We can't be.